nodejs/node/doc/api/esm.md

   }

-  // Let Node.js handle all other specifiers. return defaultResolve(specifier, context, defaultResolve);
+  // Let Node.js handle all other specifiers. return null;
 }

-export function getFormat(url, context, defaultGetFormat) {
+export function getFormat(url, context, nextGetFormat) {
   // Now that we patched resolve to let CoffeeScript URLs through, we need to
   // tell Node.js what format such URLs should be interpreted as.
 For the
   // purposes of this loader, all CoffeeScript URLs are ES modules.